epeios-q37/epeios.bak/tools/xdhq/Atlas/JRE/README.md

 - under other platforms : `java -cp .:../Atlas.jar <Name>` (with colon as *classpath* separator).

 where `<Name>` is the name of the example (`Blank`, `Chatroom`…).

-For more information about the *Atlas* toolkit: <http://atlastk.org/>.